giorginolab/analysis_libraries_chapter/README.md

 # Analysis libraries for molecular trajectories: a cross-language synopsis

 Preprint of the chapter to appear in: [Biomolecular Simulations: Methods and Protocols](https://www.springer.com/it/book/9781493996070) Edited by M. Bonomi and C. Camilloni.
-[PDF](giorgino_chapter.pdf)
+[PDF available here](giorgino_chapter.pdf)

+One of the purposes of this chapter is to provide students with the technical knowledge necessary to do trajectory analysis and manipulation in various programming languages and libraries.

 ## Abstract